AyoubBouarrha/intellij-community-config-hotdeploy/readme.md

 1) Run CMD as administrator
 2) Launch `java -jar java -jar DCEVM-installer.jar`
-3) Chose the compatible JDK with you installer and click on **"Install DCEVM as altjvm"**
+3) Chose the compatible JDK with your installer and click on **"Install DCEVM as altjvm"**

 ![](./dcevm.PNG)